argoncloud/margate/README.md

 * many entries corresponding to chunks of the value;
 * an entry for their metadata, including the key and version of the chunks that corresponds to this version of the value.

+This causes renames to be copies (i.e. expensive).
+Another option is adding a type with a pointer and reference counting.

 ## Performance notes
 * Long keys degrade performance.
 The ideal key size is O(100B); longer keys slow down operation.
 * Low entropy at the beginning of the key degrades performance.
 If all keys start with the same long prefix, much work is wasted before the system can take actions.
 * Very large writes can overflow a Node.
 Try to make at most O(100MB)-sized writes at a time.

 ## Client API Examples
 ```